 On May 10, 2002, CRA completed the acquisitions of certain assets of the North American and U.K. operations of the Chemicals and Energy Vertical practice ("CEV") of the then Arthur D. Little(1) corporation ("ADL") for \$10.5 million in cash.
 The acquisitions have been accounted for under the purchase method of accounting.
 The effective date of the acquisition of the North American business was April 29, 2002, and the effective date of the acquisition of the U.K. business was May 10, 2002.
 The results of operations related to the acquisitions have been included in the accompanying statements of income from the respective effective dates.
 Management believes that the CEV acquisitions enhanced CRA's position in consulting to the chemicals and petroleum industries.
 CRA acquired 75 employee consultants, accounts receivable and the ongoing client projects being handled by the acquired employee consultants.
 Of the \$10.5 million purchase price, \$0.9 million was recorded as intangibles, consisting primarily of customer relationships, \$2.7 million was recorded primarily as accounts receivable, and the remaining \$6.9 million was recorded as goodwill, all of which is expected to be deducted for tax purposes.
-The portion of the purchase price attributable to goodwill primarily related to the extensive industry experience of the acquisition took place would not be materially different from the results in the accompanying statements of income.
+The portion of the purchase price attributable to goodwill primarily related to the extensive industry experience of the acquired employee consultants.
+The pro forma results of operations had the ADL acquisition occurred at the beginning of the fiscal year in which the acquisition took place would not be materially different from the results in the accompanying statements of income.